K-Veschgini/jsonjet/docs/jet/operators/where.md

 ## Description

-The `WHERE` operator filters the input stream to only include documents where the specified expression evaluates to `true`.
-It's one of the most commonly used operators for data filtering.
+This operator filters the input stream, retaining only documents where the specified expression evaluates to `true`.
+It represents a fundamental filtering mechanism within the JSONJet processing architecture.

 ## Parameters